fileformat-heic/FileFormat.HEIC-for-.NET/README.md

 # Openize.Heic

-Openize.Heic is an open source implementation of the ISO/IEC 23008-12:2017 HEIF file format decoder.
+Openize.Heic is an open source SDK implementing the ISO/IEC 23008-12:2017 HEIF file format decoder.

 It is written from scratch and has a plain C# API to enable a simple integration into other software.